casper-borretzen/casper-borretzen.github.io/_posts/2024-06-05-roguelike-devlog3.md

 This implementation is based on writings by Amit Patel.

-With the goal of trying to keep the pathfinding datastructure as small and fast as possible I've chosed to represent each location in the world as a single number ((map width * y) + x) of the type int.
+With the goal of trying to keep the pathfinding datastructure as small and fast as possible I've chosed to represent each location in the world as a single number `((mapWidth * y) + x)` of the type *int*.

 {% include folder_tree.html root="Roguelike" content="Roguelike.csproj,src|BspNode.cs|BspTree.cs|Game.cs|Map.cs|+PathGraph.cs|Rand.cs|Room.cs|+Vec2.cs" %}